Collisional whistler instability and electron temperature staircase in inhomogeneous plasma: Global marginally stable temperature profiles

 \subsection{Magnetization staircases as a general class of solutions}

 Let us now consider a high-$\plasmaBETA$ plasma.
 Although not obvious from \eq{eq:marginalZ}, in this limit, $\Hall(z)$, and thus $T(z)$, naturally forms a staircase structure.
-To see this more easily, note that $\gTpsCOEF \sim O(\delta^{-1})$ and $\gTppCOEF \sim O(1)$ with respect to the small parameter $\delta \sim 1/\plasmaBETA$ (more simply, $\TpsCOEF$ is significantly larger than any other coefficient in \Fig{fig:drives} when $\plasmaBETA$ is large).
+To see this more easily, note that $\gTpsCOEF \sim O(\delta^{-1})$ and $\gTppCOEF \sim O(1)$ with respect to the small parameter $\delta \sim 1/\plasmaBETA$ [see \eq{eq:auxG12}, or more simply, see that $\TpsCOEF$ is significantly larger than any other coefficient in \Fig{fig:drives} when $\plasmaBETA$ is large].
 Hence, \eq{eq:marginalMeqNOAPPROX} has the general abstract form

 where $\gFUNCnorm$ is a nominally $O(1)$ function.
 It is well established~\citep{Bender78} that the solutions to such equations can exhibit boundary layers when $\delta \to 0$; for \eq{eq:boundaryEQ} such boundary layers will occur where $\gFUNCnorm(y) = 0$.